 Base Camp Brewing hosted its second annual #PDXNOW Presents Base Camp’s Collabofest in January, an opportunity to taste 17 never-before-sampled recipes from 16 innovative Portland breweries (Base Camp, Baerlic, Laurelwood, The Commons, Burnside, Culmination, BTU Brasserie, Widmer Brothers, Occidental, Breakside, Ecliptic, Ex Novo, Fat Head’s, Gigantic, Hopworks and Stormbreaker) and two cider makers (Cider Riot! and Reverend Nat’s).

-The epic results are now available for a limited run through February at the breweries’ taprooms as part of the Portland is Happening Now campaign, which also includes some free stuff and great savings for visitors.
+The epic results were available for a limited run through February at the breweries’ taprooms as part of the Portland is Happening Now campaign, which also includes some free stuff and great savings for visitors.